protubero/angular-jooby-starter/README.md

 When you are happy with your work you will probably install it on a server or forward it to a friend.
 What we want is the application packaged e.g. in a ZIP file.
 After unpacking it into the file system, it should be sufficient to click on a start shell script or .bat file.
 The only precondition should be an installed JRE.

-To create such an distribution package, simply execute `mvn package` in the root folder of the project.
-The maven build process first executes `mvn package` on the client module.
+To create such an distribution package, simply execute `mvn clean package` in the root folder of the project.
+The maven build process first executes `mvn clean package` on the client module.
 The artifact of the client module is a jar containing all html/js/css files which make up the angular application.

 The distribution files can be found in the */distribution/target* folder.